mtics/NAIL/README.md

 # NAIL

-> This project is the code of "**Incomplete multi-view weak-label learning with noisy features and imbalanced labels**"
+> This project is the code and the supplementary of "**Incomplete multi-view weak-label learning with noisy features and imbalanced labels**"

 ## Requirements